Policy and progress

 Nonetheless, recent gains have been made, with bans on cigarette vending machines and laws against smoking in public places.

-In October 2013, the European Parliament passed a draft law to make tobacco products less appealing to young people.
+In February 2014 the European Parliament approved the Tobacco Products Directive, aiming to make smoking less appealing to young people.
 Measures include putting health warnings on two thirds of the pack, front and back; banning small packs and some flavours; and tighter controls on the sale of e-cigarettes.

-Find out more about the EU draft law
+Find out more about the Tobacco Products Directive